ntrocado/guitar-fx/README.md

 ![UI screenshot](screenshot.png)

 This is the system that I've been using for live improvisation.
-It allows the processing of the guitar signal, as well as manipulating in real time the sound of the rest of the musicians.
+It generates sounds in a performative way and processes in real time the guitar signal or other audio sources, like the sound of the ensemble.
 I'm continuously experimenting with this, and many parameters are adjusted specifically according to band/project, so consider this repository a mostly held-together-with-tape snapshot of the code as it evolves.

 To hear an example, I used this system extensively on [Corrosion](https://tavarestrocadoward.bandcamp.com/album/corrosion), the latest recording of the Ward/Trocado/Tavares trio.

 This is written in Common Lisp, and uses the [SuperCollider](https://supercollider.github.io/) audio server and [Open Stage Control](http://openstagecontrol.ammd.net/) for the user interface.
-See [this tutorial](https://nunotrocado.com/software/cl-collider-tutorial-1.html) for how I use Supercollider with Lisp.
+See [this tutorial](https://nunotrocado.com/software/cl-collider-tutorial-1.html) for how I use SuperCollider with Lisp.

 ## Installation